cwgoes/pluranimity.org/_posts/2019-02-25-comparative-advantages-distributed-ledgers.md

 unlike his examples, does not capture entirely what I mean: mostly a superset of existing law, none of three examples are exempt (Internet most so, but still)

-(one detailed depiction of how such a system might work can be found in Ada Palmer's [Terra Ignota series][terra-ignota])
+One detailed, albeit fictional, depiction of how a polycentric legal system might work can be found in Ada Palmer's [Terra Ignota series][terra-ignota].

 #### Why